 By designing the keyboard in this way, Kawai closely imitates the feeling of playing on an acoustic piano.
 The ES110’s hammer action keyboard also lends itself perfectly to dynamic playing; it provides the stability necessary for moving fortissimo passages and the delicate control necessary for emotional pianissimo passages.

-Below, please take a moment to view some of the best selling digital pianos on sale at Amazon, and see how well they compare the the two pianos we discuss throughout this entire article.
+Below, please take a moment to view some of the best selling digital pianos on sale online, and see how well they compare the the two pianos we discuss throughout this entire article.

 Sounds and Technology of the ES110